 The plays are the outgrowth of New Plays for Young Audiences’ annual summer play development series, established in 1998 by Lowell and Nancy Swortzell.
 The prize-winning series has developed nearly 60 new plays written by leading playwrights for young audiences and families, many of which have gone on to receive both national and international recognition, publication, and production.

-Siamese Cycle by Tidtaya Sinutoke is a semi-biographical play-in-cycle of a young Thai artist living in New York City dealing with cultural differences, language barrier, food preference, and being an immigrant in this lonely city.
-Siamese Cycle features many unknown characters with interesting “oriental” names and many well-known historical figures such as Rodgers and Hammerstein and, of course, Anna Leonowens.
-Nana Dakin directs.
+Siamese Cycle by Tidtaya Sinutoke is a semi-biographical play-in-cycle of a young Thai artist living in New York City dealing with cultural differences, a language barrier, food preferences, and of course, being an immigrant in this lonely city.
+Siamese Cycle features many unknown characters with interesting “oriental” names and many well-known historical figures such as Rodgers and Hammerstein and of course Anna Leonowens.
+Nancy Smithner directs.
 This piece is appropriate for ages 13 and up.
-Rehearsed readings are on Saturday, June 10 at 7:30 pm and Sunday, June 11 at 3 pm.
+Rehearsed readings are on Saturday, June 10 at 7:30pm and Sunday, June 11 at 3pm.

 Based on the American folk-ballad, John Henry by Elise Forier Edie takes place in a railroad camp a decade or so after the American Civil War.
 A young African American boy and his best friend, an Irish American girl, grapple with discrimination as their fathers struggle to keep their jobs in a burgeoning industrialized world.
 Karl O’Brian Williams directs.
 This play is appropriate for ages 9 and up.
 Rehearsed readings are on Saturday, June 17 at 2 pm and Sunday, June 18 at 3 pm.